-Let´s orient ourselves first with a quick jaunt around the island.
+Let us orientate you first with a quick jaunt around the island.

 Starting on the west coast and running the length of the island from south to north is the magnificent Sierra de Tramuntana mountain range which holds World Heritage Status.
-There are only a few beaches and coves along this stretch, the notable exception being the Port of Sóller with its pretty horseshoe shaped bay, but more about that later.
+There are only a few beaches and coves along this stretch, the notable exception being the Port of Sóller with its delightful horseshoe shaped bay.

-The eastern side of the island is much flatter with the exception of the Sierra de Llevant mountains.
-The east coast has many beaches and coves and some popular holiday destinations such as Cala d ´Or and Cala Ratjada.
+The eastern side of the island is flatter with the exception of the Sierra de Llevant mountains.
+The east coast has many beaches and coves and some popular holiday destinations such as Cala d’Or and Cala Ratjada.

-The far north east is rugged and less visited by tourists but does offer historic market towns such as Artá and quieter coastal resorts such as Canyamel and Capdepera.
+The north east is rugged and less visited but plays host to the picturesque town of Artá and quieter coastal resorts such as Canyamel and Capdepera.

-The north of the island features two huge bays, Pollensa and Alcudia, the latter boasting the ever-popular Muro beach.
+The north of the island features two huge bays, Pollensa and Alcudia, the latter boasting the oh-so-popular Muro beach.

-South and west of Palma there are numerous small beaches such as Illetes and just east of Palma is the huge stretch of beach known as Playa de Palma with several neighbouring beaches namely Portixol and Cuitat Jardi.
+South and west of Palma there are numerous small beaches such as Illetes and just east of Palma a long stretch of beach known as Playa de Palma with several neighbouring beaches such as Portixol and Cuitat Jardi.

-The centre of the island offers rolling farmland and viticulture with picture-postcard Spanish towns such as Sineu and Santa Maria.
+The centre of the island enjoys rolling farmland and viticulture with picture-postcard Spanish towns such as Sineu and Santa Maria.

-Located in the south of the island Palma is Mallorca´s buzzing capital, stylish, pocket-sized and bursting with life.
-With a backdrop of the imposing La Seu Cathedral and the sweeping Bay of Palma, the city views are hard to beat.
+Located in the south of the island Palma is Mallorca’s lively capital, stylish, pocket-sized and bursting with life.
+It’s backdrop of the imposing La Seu Cathedral and the sweeping Bay of Palma, is hard to beat.

 Most of the action takes place in the historic centre with its medieval buildings and narrow lanes as well as wide open boulevards and colonnaded shopping streets.
 If you choose one of MallorcanTonic´s featured hotels here such as Can Alomar, Nakar Hotel or Can Bordoy Grand and House and Garden each offering a roof terrace, you can eat, shop and drop with no need for a car, bus or taxi.
 With just a 15 minute taxi ride to the airport, Palma makes the perfect short break destination.